Ideation: Generating Business Ideas

 Example: The Knot (wedding planning) came from watching how chaotic wedding planning was.

-Exercise: Spend 2 hours watching someone work in a different field.
+Exercise: spend 2 hours watching someone work in a different field.
 Note every frustration.

 Spot the wave before it crests: